Fireworks Galaxy NGC 6946 + Cluster NGC 6939

 History

-The open star cluster NGC 6939 was discovered on 9 September 1798 by Wilhelm Herschel.
+The open star cluster NGC 6939 was discovered on 9 September 1798 by William Herschel.
 The star cluster has an apparent diameter of about 10 arc minutes and is of the Trumpler type I1m, which means the following: I = The star cluster stands out from the surrounding stars and shows a clear central concentration.
 1 = Most of the stars in the cluster are about the same magnitude. m = medium star richness (50-100 stars).
 Measured distances are in the range of 1800 pc to 1870 pc (about 6000 light-years) and it is moving in our direction at a speed of 19 km/s.
 [145, 196]

 Just 38 arc minutes to the southeast is the beautiful spiral galaxy NGC 6946.
-It was discovered by Wilhelm Herschel that same night.
+It was discovered by William Herschel that same night.
 At that time it was still believed that these "spiral nebulae" were located in our galaxy and could represent planetary systems in the making.
 [196]

 In Halton Arp's 1966 Atlas of Peculiar Galaxies, NGC 6946 is listed as Arp 29 for an example of a galaxy with an enlarged arm (Arp 25...30).
 [199]